knative/docs/code-samples/eventing/kafka/channel/README.md

     ```bash
     ...
     __consumer_offsets
-    knative-messaging-kafka.default.my-kafka-channel
     knative-messaging-kafka.default.testchannel-one
     ...
     ```

     The Kafka Topic that is created by the Channel contains the name of the namespace, `default` in this example, followed by the name of the Channel.
-In the consolidated Channel implementation, it is also prefixed with `knative-messaging-kafka` to indicate that it is a Kafka Channel from Knative.

 **Note:** The topic of a Kafka Channel is an implementation detail and records from it should not be consumed from different applications.